hovgaardgames/bigambitions/.github/ISSUE_TEMPLATE/bug_report.md

 Thanks for helping out getting rid of the bugs 🕷

 **First thing, make sure your bug is not already reported.
-I don't you to waste your time 😇**
+I don't want you to waste your time 😇**

 Secondly, if possible please include a screenshot or a video, that's always nice.